Image may be subject to copyright

 Brewed right on premises by brewmaster Zach Milash, an Eastern Shore native, using only the finest ingredients from around the globe.
 We pride ourselves on quality not quantity and striving for the perfect pint.
 With a rotating selection of beers there is always something for everyone.
 Children and dogs are welcome.
 Beer available to go too!

-TASTE THE FINE WINES AT ST. MICHAELS
+TASTE FINE WINES

-TASTE THE FINE WINES AT ST. MICHAELS
+TASTE FINE WINES

 TILGHMAN ISLAND